mit-rss/wall_follower/README.md

     ssh racecar@192.168.1.YOUR_CAR_NUMBER

-If you can't connect, make sure you are still on the correct Wi-Fi network.
-To switch back to a local ROS master, just change the hostname back to `127.0.0.1` and restart the image (down and up).

 The car is running Ubuntu, which is very similar to the Debian docker image.
 It should be familiar, but poke around to get comfortable with the structure.
 Just like in the simulator, you will often need multiple terminal windows open in order to launch different ros nodes.